vaishak-del/Phishing-Attack-Simulation-and-Detection-using-GoPhish/README.md

 Analyzing phishing red flags and prevention strategies

-This project is strictly performed in a lab using a test Gmail account.
+This project was strictly performed in a lab using a test Gmail account: usert8068@gmail.com

-Tool Used
+Tools Used

 GoPhish (open-source phishing framework)